jxiw/UDO/README.md

 # UDO Quickstart

-The python version of UDO is `python3`
+The following installation procedure was tested on Ubuntu 20.04 with Python 3.
+More precisely, we used a t3.medium EC2 instance and the "Ubuntu Server 20.04 LTS (HVM), SSD Volume Type" AMI.

 ## Install from github

-1. Download UDO package from UDO repository.
+1. Download UDO package from UDO repository and switch to UDO directory.

     ```
     git clone https://[username]@github.com/OVSS/UDO.git
+    cd UDO
     ```

-2. Install the mandatory DBMS packages. `bash ./install.sh`
+2. Install DBMS packages. `bash ./install.sh`

-3. Install the required packages `python3 -m pip install -r requirements.txt`

-3. Install UDO Gym environment
+3. Install UDO packages.

     ```
-    cd UDO/udo-optimization/
+    cd udo
-    python3 -m pip install -e .
+    python3 -m pip install -r requirement.txt`
     ```

+4. Install UDO Gym environment. `python3 -m pip install -e .`

-4. Optional, using the UDO tool to extract indexes.
-The output format should be `index name;table;columns`, which is the index format required by UDO.
+5. Optional, use the UDO tool to extract index candidates from a database schema.
+The output format is `index name;table;columns` (which can be parsed by UDO).

     ```
     usage: extract_index.py [-h] [-db_schema DB_SCHEMA] [-queries QUERIES]